wadda/gps3/README.md

 This gives you the daemon, libgps, and python fun-pack.
 If you use a different package system you are obviously smart enough to figure it out.

 * Configuration

 Setup of the gpsd is straight forward.
 We tend to flip *-n -b -G* flags to cut down on problems, with default setting the rest of the way.
 Sometime *-N* is for non-daemon execution and *-D* for diagnostic integer up to *9*, depending how much you want to read.

-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines

-### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+Autostart is your choice.